 Among the country’s most recognisable beauty spots, Durdle Door is an exceptionally photogenic destination on the Jurassic Coast, a world heritage site that stretches from Exmouth to Studland Bay in Dorset.
 Make sure you wear decent footwear (not just a pair of flip-flops) when heading down to the beach, as there’s a bit of a walk getting there.
 And keep an eye on the little ones when paddling, as the beach shelves steeply in places.

 Getting there: The nearest GWR station is Weymouth.
-For details of onward travel, visit here.
+Details for onward travel can be found at visit-dorset.com.

 With beautiful white sands and sparkling turquoise water, Pedn Vounder Beach, down in the furthest reaches of Cornwall, is one of the region’s prettiest bathing spots.
 Testament to its beauty, Pedn Vounder Beach was used as the setting for a dream sequence in the TV adaptation of Poldark.
 Travelers should bear in mind that the beach has no facilities and is an unofficial naturist spot!

 Getting there: The nearest GWR station is Penzance.

 Blackpool Sands Beach, with its golden shoreline backed by evergreen trees is an idyllic little bay with beautiful, clear water.
 It’s on the South West Coast Path, so a great place to stop if you’re exploring the local region.
 Once you’re done with paddling, head to the Venus Café for a spot of lunch, with indoor and outdoor seating available, and takeaway for those looking to extend their beach time.

 Getting there: The nearest GWR station is Totnes.
 For details of onward travel, visit blackpoolsands.co.uk.